Spliced: Lesson Planning Tool

 How do I upload multiple images?

-Then, in your lesson, add individual components that each have an image, like this:
+2) In your lesson, add individual components that each have an image, like this:

+3) This will add multiple, separate images.
 If you want one component with multiple images, you have to use another app to edit the images and create one single image.
 For example, you might have three equations that you want students to solve and you want all three to appear on the same slide.
 This can be accomplished if all three are uploaded as a single image.

 What is "Quick Build"?